 1- Identifying Two-Minute Tasks

-The first step is to recognize tasks that fit within the two-minute timeframe.
+The first step is to recognize specific tasks that fit within the two-minute timeframe.
 These can range from sending an email to organizing a workspace or making a quick phone call.

 2- Integrating into Daily Routines